kamarina/kamarina/README.md

 💬 Drop me a message on LinkedIn to Collaborate [here]((https://www.linkedin.com/in/marinakarlovska/))**

-⚡ My most recent project is Lottery win *probability calculator*.
+⚡ My most recent project is a Lottery win *probability calculator*.

  </div>